 Janice Gabbidon is the Special Assistant to the Executive Director of the NJDOE's Region 3 Regional Achievement Center serving Priority and Focus Schools in Essex and Hudson counties.
 In her role, she supports schools with the development and implementation of their School Improvement Plans (SIPs) and work closely with the Executive Director on RAC team coordination and various school/district level projects.
 Prior to joining the RAC team, Janice worked with the offices of School Improvement and Abbott Services as an Education Specialist and Interim Manager.
 She has served on CAPA teams, NJQSAC review teams, assisted schools and districts with the development of various plans, and collaborated on school and district level budget reviews.
 Additionally, Janice worked at Drew University in the Educational Opportunity Scholars Program providing academic advisement and counseling services to students considered at-risk.
 She graduated from Clifford J. Scott High School in East Orange, New Jersey, earned her Bachelors of Arts degree in Psychology from Drew University in Madison, New Jersey and her Masters degree in Counseling in Higher Education from Montclair State University in Upper Montclair, New Jersey.

 Bruce Henecker is the Data Specialist for the NJDOE's Region 3 Regional Achievement Center.
-In his role, Bruce will assist the 38 schools in the Essex and Hudson County Regions to collect, analyze, and use multiple measures of school data to improve student achievement.
-Prior to joining the NJDOE, Bruce worked as a teacher, technology coordinator and supervisor in the Jersey City Public Schools.
-Bruce completed his dual Bachelor of Arts in English and Journalism and Mass Media at Rutgers University.
-He also has a Master's of Arts in English from Montclair State University.
+In his role, Mr. Henecker assists the 38 schools in the Essex and Hudson County Regions to collect, analyze, and use multiple measures of school data to improve student achievement.
+Prior to joining the NJDOE, Bruce worked as a teacher, technology coordinator and supervisor of assessment and evaluation in the Jersey City Public Schools, in particular Liberty High School.
+Throughout Bruce's career, he has consistently worked with New Jersey public schools in matters of integrating technology and education.
+He will continue to do so in his role as data specialist.
+Bruce holds a dual Bachelor of Arts degree in English and Journalism and Mass Media from Rutgers University.
+He also has a Master of Arts in English from Montclair State University.

 Dr. Ray Lindgren is a math specialist at the NJDOE's Region 3 Regional Achievement Center.
 In his role he works with Priority and Focus Schools in Essex and Hudson Counties where mathematics has been identified as an area of needed improvement.
 Prior to joining the RAC, Dr. Lindgren was a teacher and school and central office administrator with the Newark Public Schools, and more recently was the Director for Educational Program Planning with the New Jersey Schools Development Authority.
 Dr. Lindgren earned a BA in mathematics from Montclair State University, an MS in mathematics from Purdue University, and an EdD in Public Administration from Rutgers University.
 He is an avid fan of high school and college sports.